PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### Alim Jack Assembly

-The Alim Jack Assembly will be the link between the external 12V adaptor to the internal electronic system.
+The Alim Jack Assembly will be the link between the external 12V adapter to the internal electronic system.

 **1. Prepare the components**